 If you are spending a bunch of money on a used bike, there is nothing wrong with taking it to a bike shop for a once-over before you close the deal.
 Some wear on the components will be normal, but you just want to be sure you don’t end up with a defective frame.
 If you buy on Ebay, make sure you have a chance to reject the deal if you receive the bike and aren’t happy with it.
 Also, always ask the seller to have the bike professional dis-assembled, boxed, and shipped (in a bike box).
 Once received, paying a little extra to bring the box right in to a bike shop and have it professionally assembled is a small price to pay to get it done right.

-As noted a couple times above, we also like the Pro’s Closet for used bikes.
+We should mention we are big fans of the Trek Used Bike Online Shop.
 It is much more full-service than buying from an Ebay seller — you are buying from a real bike shop, and all of their inventory has been inspected by bike mechanics.
 It is like buying a certified, pre-owned car.
 And yes, they ship.

 The advantages of buying a new bike, on the other hand, are several.
 Perhaps one of the biggest benefits, especially if you buy from a local bike shop, is that you can bring it back in for adjustments a few times within the first few months of ownership.
 With a new bike, you also know that there is virtually zero chance of a hairline crack in the frame, something that is very hard to detect but can compromise the performance and longevity of a used bike.
 The other obvious advantage of a new bike is that you are going to have the latest in engineering and componentry, and it should make you satisfied for a longer period of time before you feel the need to upgrade your bike.
 You might ride it for many years.